leegivhan/ZCW-FinalProject/README.md

-# Sentiment Analysis for Conversation Around Covid-19 Vaccine on Twitter
+# Sentiment Analysis for Conversation Around Covid-19 Vaccine using Twitter API